skx/rss2email/README.md

 ## Installation

-Assuming you have a working golang installation you can install the binary
+Assuming you have a working golang installation you can install the binary via:
-via:

      go get -u github.com/skx/rss2email
-     go install github.com/skx/rss2email

 If you prefer you can fetch a binary from [our release page](github.com/skx/rss2email/releases).
 Currently there is only a binary for Linux (amd64) due to the use of `cgo` in our dependencies.